ForwardStory/forwardstory.github.io/_pages/home.md

 <section id="about">
   <h2>About Me</h2>

-  <p>I’m a communications strategist with a proven record of helping organizations clarify complex ideas and connect with the people they serve.</p>

-  <p>My background spans government, global health, public service, mission-driven work, and small business needs — including projects with CDC, USAID, Deloitte, Peace Corps, University of Washington, and Johns Hopkins.</p>
+  <p>I’m a communications strategist with a proven record of helping organizations clarify complex ideas and connect with the people they serve.
+My background spans government, global health, public service, mission-driven work, and small business needs — including projects with CDC, USAID, Deloitte, Peace Corps, University of Washington, and Johns Hopkins.</p>

   <details class="expander" id="about-expander">
     <summary>Learn a little more about me <span class="plus" aria-hidden="true">+</span></summary>